-For samples of my writing, check out my blog, Late Summer Light.
+For samples of my narrative nonfiction writing, check out my blog, Late Summer Light.

 U.S. Geological Survey Circular 1264, “Geology of the National Capital Region–Field Trip Guidebook,” won the 2006 Geoscience Information Society Best Guidebook Award.
 I was part of a quick-response editing and production team that prepared this 297-page guidebook for the Joint Meeting of the Northeast and Southeast Sections of the Geological Society of America.
 Originally available in print, it may be found as a free collection of PDF files here.

 U.S. Geological Survey Scientific Investigations Map 2830, “Geology of the Southern Appalachian Mountains,” consists of a geologic map and associated science-themed graphics designed and written for the general public.
 I worked closely with the author from concept development through editing and as a liaison with our in-house production staff to achieve the desired effects for the many complex graphics.
 This popular product is displayed and available for sale at National Park Service visitor centers and other outlets all over the region.
 It won three awards in 2009: